|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On July 1 enters dry dock for overhaul.
-Also, four 22 Model 4 radars are installed on the bridge to provide limited fire control.
-Leaves dry dock on July 8 and departs for trials then returns to Hashirajima on the evening of July 14.
-Next to Kure on July 30 via Nagahama Bight then arrives at Yokosuka on July 31, 1943 then departs for Truk arriving on August 5, 1943.
+On July 1, 1943 enters dry dock at Kure for overhaul and four 22 Model 4 radars are installed on the bridge to provide limited fire control.
+On July 8, 1943 leaves dry dock for trials then returns to Hashirajima on the evening of July 14.
+On July 30 to Kure via Nagahama Bight then arrives at Yokosuka on July 31, 1943 then departs for Truk arriving on August 5, 1943.

-On October 19 arrives at Brown Island at Eniwetok then sorties to 250 miles south of Wake Island but fails to contact the US Navy then returns to Truk on October 26.
-On December 7 captain Asakura Bunji takes command.
+On October 19, 1943 arrives at Brown Island at Eniwetok then sorties to 250 miles south of Wake Island but fails to contact the U. S. Navy (USN) then returns to Truk a week later.
+On December 7, 1943 captain Asakura Bunji takes command.

 On April 3, 1944 arrives at Kure and a week later enters dry dock No. 4 for repairs to the hull and modifications to her anti-aircraft armament is expanded to include 130 x 25mm anti-aircraft guns.
 Also, a Type 13 radar and a new Type 22 radar-directed fire-control sets are fitted.
 Depth-charge rails are also installed on the fantail.
 Searchlights No 7 and No. 8 removed for shore based use at Sasebo.
 The battleship leaves dry dock on April 22 and supplies loaded aboard.

-On May 10, departs Saeki arriving at Nakagusuku Bay, Okinawa May 12 then to Tawi Tawi arriving on May 16.
+On May 10, departs Saeki arriving at Nakagusuku Bay off Okinawa May 12 then to Tawi Tawi arriving on May 16.
 Together with Yamato, participate in joint gunnery drills at ranges of almost 22 miles.
 On June 10, departs Tawi Tawi for Batjan Batjan, Halmahera for Operation "KON", but the operation is postponed and instead departs on June 13 to respond to the American attack on the Marianas.

 During September 1944 painted with dark camouflage.
 On October 18, 1944 black deck camouflage was applied and departs Lingga for Brunei Bay arriving on October 20.

 In this Battle of the Sibuyan Sea, she was hit by some nineteen torpedoes and seventeen bombs.
 The battleship had withstood massive damage to a degree probably unsurpassed by any other contemporary warship.
 In total, eighteen U. S. Navy (USN) carrier aircraft were shot down during the attacks.